andreock/Bruce_Wiki/Interface.md

 - `w` : Navigate to WebUI.
 - `f` : start the file manager on SD card (if present)
 - `l` : start the file manager on LittleFS

+When you are in a submenu, you can use the numbered keys (1-9) to quick switch to an option.
+Press the same key twice to confirm.